andrewcooke/CRC.jl/README.md

 * Calculation can be direct or via cached tables.

-* Speed is currently comparable to optimized C for "reversed world" CRCs (eg when compared to the CRC32 zlib implementation) and probably within a factor of 2 or 3 when using direct CRCs (it would be good to have an optimized C implementation to test against - please contact me if you know of one).
+* Speed is comparable to optimized C for "reversed world" CRCs (eg when compared to the CRC32 zlib implementation) and probably within a factor of 2 or 3 when using direct CRCs (it would be good to have an optimized C implementation to test against - please contact me if you know of one).

 * Only arrays of bytes are accepted as data (again, contact me if you want soemthing else as it's certainly possible to handle arbitrary